tasmota/decode-config/README.md

 **This is the master branch which contains _decode-config_ matching official Tasmota release version only.**

+If you are using Tasmota from development branch the _decode-config_ version from this master branch can be outdated.
-Because this can be outdated if you are using Tasmota from their developer branch, you might want to use [_decode-config_ developer branch](https://github.com/tasmota/decode-config/tree/development) which contains an up-to-date version matching the latest Tasmota developer version.
+You can then use the [_decode-config_ developer branch](https://github.com/tasmota/decode-config/tree/development) which contains an up-to-date version matching the latest Tasmota developer version.

 ### Files